rachelkhoriander/tech-task/tutorial/auth_with_github.md

 `admin:org_hook`   | Read, write, ping, and delete access to organization hooks.
 `Gist`             | Write access to gists.
 `Notifications`    | Read access to a user's notifications. `Repo` also provides this access.
-`User`             | Read/write access to profile info.
-Note that this scope includes user:email and user:follow.
+`User`             | Read/write access to profile info, including email addresses and the ability to follow or unfollow other users.
 `read:user`        | Read access to user's profile data.
 `user:email`       | Read access to user's email addresses.
 `user:follow`      | Access to follow or unfollow other users.